 It was in the midst of such a repetitive argument with my eldest son that the realisation that I was part of the problem hit me.
 Yes, I was the parent but simply demanding that my views be respected and my requests be met was no longer cutting it.
 Not any more.
 My stance was escalating the situation and just like a toddler, my teen dug in his heels and roared.

 Read this too: A quick guide to managing tantrums in older kids

 In a toddler, this behaviour is understandable.
 They can’t express themselves in the way they want.
 So they get frustrated, they throw tantrums.
 As their parents, we too feel frustrated at times but equally, understand that this is a phase that will pass.

 But when teenagers (often also unable to express themselves properly, frustrated, hormonal, under pressure from school, friendships, relationships and social media) behave in the same way, somehow punishments, restrictions and shouting become the norm and we shake our heads wondering why none of these parenting ‘tools’ are working.

 Part of the issue for us was that I was struggling to transition from parenting children who pretty much did as I asked (after a bit of nagging), to parenting a child who just did not care and dug his heels in AND was a young adult.
 My ego could not handle being disobeyed and it became a power struggle; one that I was determined to win but could only lose.

 In the end, I came to realise that the old nugget of ‘not sweating the small stuff’ was really true.
 If he was practising safe behaviours, if he was basically polite in his interactions with us and cleared up after himself in the common areas of our home, then the rest was his business.

 I had to learn to close the door on his room and ignore him going to school in a dirty uniform.
-I handed over his laundry duties so it became his responsibility and accepted (reluctantly) that his standard of cleanliness was different to mine.
+That’s because I handed over his laundry duties so it became his responsibility.
+I accepted (reluctantly) that his standard of cleanliness was different to mine.